soarlab/FPTaylor/REFERENCE.md

 harder problems for optimization backends to solve.
 It may be not supported by some optimization backends.

+### `const-approx-real-vars`

+Possible values: `true`, `false`.

+If true, then rounding errors for real variables are computed from their interval bounds.
+This error approximation may yield better results when `fp-power2-model = false` and it does not introduce any difficulties for optimization backends.

+If `fp-power2-model = false`, then it is recommended to run experiments with `const-approx-real-vars = true` and `const-approx-real-vars = false` and select best results.

 ### `opt-approx`

 Possible values: `true`, `false`.